otom8/ffiiitc/README.md

 To trigger force train run the following command and restart `fftc` container:
 `curl -i http://localhost:<EXPOSED_PORT>/train` where `EXPOSED_PORT` is the port you provided in your docker compose for `fftc`.
 As always, you can check logs to see if model was successfully regenerated.

+#### Firefly timeout
+Update the timeout value to 20sec to validate config.